TsuyoshiUshio/strikes/Readme.md

 NOTE: This repo is under construction.
 Now I'm start working it.

-I'd like to install just one command.
+I'd like to install everything in just one command.

 ```
 strikes init